Skip to content

 The hands are brought together so that the backs of the hands meet in front of the body.

-Pressure is applied downward with the backs of the hands pressed together.
+pressure is applied from above with the backs of the hands pressed against each other

-Pressure is applied upward from a lower position in the opposite direction.
+pressure is applied from a lower position in the opposite direction

 Throughout the exercise: